Skip to main content

 Kandinsky’s Universe: Geometric abstraction in the 20th Century – opens February 15, 2025

-Held at the Museum Barberini in Potsdam, this exhibition explores the development of geometric abstraction and expressionism in the early 20th century, with artist Wassily Kandisky at the center.
+Held at the Museum Barberini in Potsdam, this exhibition explores the development of geometric abstraction and expressionism in the early 20th century, with artist Wassily Kandinsky at the center.
 Over 70 other artists are featured, each experimenting with color, shape, and line to convey abstract themes.
 With more than 100 works on display, this exhibition serves as a comprehensive overview of this odd and influential artistic movement.

 The Bauhaus Archive in Berlin

-Photo by Eisenacher, Wikimedia Commons
+Bauhaus by Eisenacher, Wikimedia Commons

 The Temporary Bauhaus Archive and Museum – Ongoing